Stir of Echoes: Sequel

 In 2007, Stir of Echoes: The Homecoming was released as an American television movie produced by Lions Gate Entertainment.
 The film premiered on the Sci Fi Channel.
 Originally titled The Dead Speak, it was written and directed by Ernie Barbarash and its only connection to the previous work is the inclusion of Jake Witzky, who had a key role in the original film but is only a secondary character here.

-David Koepp and Kevin Bacon would eventually reunite for a second film released in the summer of 2020, You Should Have Left, though that film is completely unrelated to Stir of Echoes and based on different source material.